244th Air Defense Artillery Regiment: World War II service

-Inducted into federal service September 16, 1940 at New York City and moved to Camp Pendleton, Virginia September 23, 1940.
-Participated in North Carolina Maneuvers September 29, 1941 to December 3, 1941 when returned to Camp Pendleton and deployed there until December 21, 1941.
-HHB inactivated May 1942, personnel transferred to 50th Coast Artillery (Tractor Drawn) Regiment.
-On December 21, 1941 1st Battalion moved to Fort Macon, North Carolina where established the Temporary Harbor Defenses of Beaufort, NC.
-Reinforced by the 2nd Battalion, 54th Coast Artillery (Colored) in July 1942, served at Fort Macon until September 1942 when relieved by 3rd Battalion, 2nd Coast Artillery and moved via New York Port of Embarkation (POE) to the United Kingdom.
-1st Battalion inactivated May 17, 1944 at Honiton, England, reorganized and redesignated as the 633rd AAA Auto-Weapons Battalion.
-This unit landed in France on June 16, 1944 and served in the European theater until returned to New York and inactivated October 6, 1945.
+Inducted into federal service September 16, 1940 at New York City and moved to Camp Pendleton, Virginia, September 23, 1940.
+Participated in the Carolina Maneuvers from September 29, 1941 to December 3, 1941, whereupon it returned to Camp Pendleton until December 21, 1941.

+The HHB was inactivated in May 1942 with personnel transferred to the 50th Coast Artillery (Tractor Drawn).

+On December 21, 1941, the 1st Battalion moved to Fort Macon, North Carolina, where it established the Temporary Harbor Defenses of Beaufort, North Carolina.
+Reinforced by the 2nd Battalion, 54th Coast Artillery (Colored) in July 1942, it served at Fort Macon until September 1942, when it was relieved by the 3rd Battalion, 2nd Coast Artillery and moved via the New York Port of Embarkation to the United Kingdom.
+The 1st Battalion was inactivated on May 17, 1944 at Honiton, reorganized, and redesignated as the 633rd Antiaircraft Artillery Automatic Weapons Battalion.
+This unit landed in France on June 16, 1944, and served in the European Theater until it returned to New York and was inactivated on October 6, 1945.

-On December 24, 1941 2nd Battalion moved to Fort Lewis, Washington where staged for deployment to Alaska via Seattle POE.
-2nd Battalion inactivated in Alaska June 5, 1944 and redesignated 289th Coast Artillery Battalion (155 mm gun), which was moved to Camp Joseph T. Robinson, Arkansas and redesignated as the 782nd Field Artillery Battalion (8-inch howitzer) on August 17, 1944.
-This unit was further redesignated as the 782nd Chemical Mortar Battalion on July 5, 1945 at Camp Bowie, Texas and inactivated there on September 8, 1945.
+On December 24, 1941, the 2nd Battalion moved to Fort Lewis, Washington, where it staged for deployment to the Territory of Alaska via the Seattle Port of Embarkation.
+2nd Battalion was inactivated in Alaska on June 5, 1944 and reorganized and redesignated as the 289th Coast Artillery Battalion (155 mm gun).
+It moved to Camp Joseph T. Robinson, Arkansas, and was reorganized and redesignated as the 782nd Field Artillery Battalion (8-inch howitzer), on August 17, 1944.
+This unit was further reorganized and redesignated as the 782nd Chemical Mortar Battalion on July 5, 1945 at Camp Bowie, Texas, and was inactivated there on September 8, 1945.

-3rd Battalion departed Camp Pendleton January 17, 1942 and deployed to New Caledonia in the South Pacific Area.
-On January 20, 1943 the 3rd Battalion was redesignated as the 259th Coast Artillery Battalion (155 mm gun).
-This unit deployed to Guadalcanal, Fiji, New Guinea, and the Philippines, and was inactivated August 20, 1945 in the Philippines.
+The 3rd Battalion departed Camp Pendleton on January 17, 1942 and deployed to New Caledonia in the South Pacific Area.
+On January 20, 1943, the 3rd Battalion was reorganized and redesignated as the 259th Coast Artillery Battalion (155 mm gun).
+This unit deployed to Guadalcanal, Fiji, New Guinea, and the Philippines, and was inactivated on August 20, 1945 in the Philippines.